Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Double-well dynamics with two BECs

-A double-well model serving as a basic platform in the study of microscopic mediums, especially for atomic BECs \cite{bec1, bec2, bec3, bec4, bec5}, has been focused by researchers for decades.
-A typical double-well potential can be easily created by a combination of periodic optical potential with a strong harmonic confinement played by a periodic one-dimensional light shift \cite{PhysRevLett.95.010402}.
-If two atomic condensates are confined in such a double-well optical trap, the effects of boson Josephson junction (BJJ) or MQST can be observed.
+A double-well potential serving as a basic platform in the study of microscopic mediums, especially for atomic BECs \cite{bec1, bec2, bec3, bec4, bec5}, has been focused by researchers for decades.
+A typical double-well potential can be easily created by the combination of a periodic optical potential with strong harmonic confinement, played by a periodic one-dimensional light shift \cite{PhysRevLett.95.010402}.
+If atomic BECs are confined in such a double-well optical trap, the effects of boson Josephson junction (BJJ) or MQST can be observed.